waldur/waldur-docs/docs/getting-started.md

 The most typical aspects for configuration are:

 - [White-labelling](admin-guide/whitelabelling.md).
 Setting custom logos and terms of usage.
-- [Identity providers](admin-guide/identity-providers.md).
-Waldur supports a wide range of OIDC and SAML based IdPs.
+- Configuring [identity providers](admin-guide/identities/summary.md).
+Waldur supports a range of OIDC and SAML based IdPs.
-- [FreeIPA configuration](admin-guide/freeipa.md) for integrating Waldur users with external services.
+- [Adding offerings](admin-guide/providers/adding-an-offering.md) for sharing among Waldur users.

 !!! tip
     For easier management of Waldur deployments and configuration we